Remember how amazing the future used to be?

 Well… it wasn’t exactly a robot.
-More like a tabulating machine in the basement of the Liberty Fidelity Insurance Company in Buffalo New York, but he did indeed save her.
+Rather it was a tabulating machine in the basement of the Fidelity Insurance Company in Buffalo, New York – but he did save her.

-The machine, a notoriously clever IBM 407, had tricked the inexperienced Estelle into leaning too close.
-Her hair caught in its gears and slowly, maniacally, the tabulator began to draw the frantic Estelle into its mechanical maw.
+The machine, a notoriously diabolical IBM 407, tricked the inexperienced Estelle into leaning too close.
+It snatched one of her curls into its gears and slowly, maniacally, drew the frantic Estelle into its mechanical maw.

-In the nick of time, Leon pulled the plug and Estelle was, of course ,deliciously grateful – which troubled Leon – but not so badly that he failed to ask her out.
+Leon pulled the plug in the nick of time, and Estelle was grateful (which troubled Leon but not so badly that he failed to ask her out).

-They fell in love, got married and purchased a new two bedroom rambler in a chic suburb midway between Love Canal and Three Mile Island.
+They fell in love, got married and purchased a new two bedroom rambler in a suburb located midway between Love Canal and Three Mile Island.

-But it’s not what you think.
-Leon and Estelle were blithely unaware of the ticking toxicity of their life, rather, the only flaw in their otherwise ideal existence came to their notice one morning after they moved in.
+But Leon and Estelle were blithely unaware of the ticking toxicity of their life, rather the only flaw in their otherwise ideal existence came to Estelle’s attention one morning after they moved in.

 “Exactly,” replied Estelle.

-“The reason you cannot hear anything,” said Estelle, “is there is nothing to hear.
-Our development has no birds.
+“The reason you cannot hear anything,” Estelle said, “is there is nothing to hear.
+Our new development has no birds.
 Not a one.”

 “So you want a bird?”